hucal/PhotoFest/README.md

 Every user has a permission level that determines what they can read and write.
 A user of level `N` can:

-- create users of level `N-1` or lower
+- create user of level `N-1` or lower
-- change any level `N-1` user's password
+- change password of self or any user of level `N-1` or lower
-- remove any level `N-1` user
+- remove any user of level `N-1` or lower
-- view the media belonging to level `N-1` users
+- view the media belonging to self or users of level `N-1` or lower
+- change the ownership of an album to self or any users of level `N-1` or lower

 Usernames `root` and `guest` are reserved.
 User of level `0` cannot create or modify users of level `-1`.